thanos-io/thanos/docs/storage.md

 Set `list_objects_version: "v1"` for S3 compatible APIs that don't support ListObjectsV2 (e.g. some versions of Ceph).
 Default value (`""`) is equivalent to `"v2"`.

 `http_config.tls_config` allows configuring TLS connections.
 Please refer to the document of [tls_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tls_config) for detailed information on what each option does.

+`dns_style` can be set to enforce the DNS style lookup.

 For debug and testing purposes you can set